 There are many services and accommodative and assistive resources available to people and families with RP.
-Visit the Foundation’s Living and Thriving pages to learn about many of these resources.
+Visit the Foundation’s Low Vision Resources page to learn about many of these resources.
 A low vision specialist can help recommend the resources that are right for you.

 More information on managing RP is in the Newly Diagnosed section of this Web site.